 - Porch with stable doors facing the quiet street outside and the sea

-- Tide clock: half past low tide or quarter to high?
+- Tide clock: half past low or quarter to high?

-Living room: Views to Godrevy Lighthouse and across St Ives Bay to make the most jaded heart sing.
+Living room: Views across St Ives Bay to make the most jaded heart sing.
 Facing east-west, this room gets wonderful light, morning and afternoon.
 Furnished with vintage finds and art from local galleries, the room runs the length of the second floor.

 You might spot dolphins and seals, along with cormorants, kittiwakes, turnstones and other seabirds.